Nahid-Hasan-Sourav/mern-stack-chaka-client-side/README.md

 # About Project

-- This is a second hand car selling web site.
+- This is a second hand car selling,buyong web site.
 In this project I am using tailwind css,daisy ui ,react-router-dom,react-icons,toast etc

 - when a user will sign in there will two option seller / user
 - seller can add products afetr adding product he can see his productd my product option